 One of the simplest, but most powerful strategies is so easy you’ll be shocked by its effectiveness.

-In short, Just Delay before you put any sweets or carbs into your mouth–even if all you plan to do is nibble.
+In short, order now Just Delay before you put any sweets or carbs into your mouth–even if all you plan to do is nibble.
 (As you may know, your good intentions to have just a taste or two can lead to a binge.)

 I hit on my Delay Away Your Cravings Tactic back in 1998 when I was reluctantly kicking sweets and refined carbs on doctor’s orders.
 To this day, I continue to be amazed at how easy, effortless, and darn effective it is.